Thyroid: The Body’s Furnace

-Most doctors test only for TSH (Thyroid Stimulating Hormone) and T4 in standard blood tests.
-Unfortunately, this does not tell the whole story.
-In order to obtain a complete picture of your thyroid health it is important that any thyroid test also include:
+Standard blood tests look only at TSH (Thyroid Stimulating Hormone) and T4.
+Unfortunately, this data does not tell the whole story.
+In order to obtain a complete picture of thyroid health, it is important that any thyroid test also include:

-There are tests that check T3 levels, but no blood test can test our bodies utilization of T3.
+There are tests that check T3 levels, but no blood test can test the body’s utilization of T3.
 This is why symptoms surveys are crucial components to assessing thyroid health.
-Thyroid antibody levels are indications of autoimmune diseases such as Hashimoto’s disease or Grave’s disease.
+Thyroid antibody levels are indications of autoimmune diseases, such as Hashimoto’s disease or Graves’ disease.
 Though these autoimmune disorders are increasingly common, thyroid antibody levels are not frequently examined.
 The absence of these three elements in standard blood tests is why so many patients still do not feel better.

-2. Oral Temperature and Resting Pulse Test and Thyroid Symptoms Survey
+2. Oral Temperature/Resting Pulse Test and Thyroid Symptoms Survey

 One of the easiest ways to test thyroid function is the oral temperature and resting pulse test paired with a comprehensive thyroid symptoms survey.
-Broda Barnes, M.D., developed this method oral temperature and resting pulse test.
-By measuring basal metabolic rate, an indicator of how well the furnace is burning, Barnes was able to determine sub-clinical hypothyroidism which does not show up in standard blood chemistry tests.
-Since the basic function of the thyroid is as a metabolic “furnace,” our body temperature is a key indicator of thyroid health.
-Our oral temperature in the morning after rising should be at least 98 F. Half an hour after lunch our oral temperature should be between 98.6-99 F. Our resting pulse after lunch or when not eating should be 85 bpm.
-This information combined with a thyroid symptoms survey can clearly and accurately indicate a poorly functioning thyroid.
+By measuring basal metabolic rate, an indicator of how well the furnace is burning, it is possible to determine subclinical hypothyroidism, which does not show up in standard blood chemistry tests.
+Since the basic function of the thyroid is that of a metabolic “furnace,” body temperature is a key indicator of thyroid health.
+Oral temperature in the morning after rising should be at least 98 F. Half an hour after lunch, oral temperature should be between 98.6-99 F. Resting pulse after lunch or when not eating should be 85 beats per minute.
+This information, combined with a thyroid symptoms survey, can clearly and accurately indicate a poorly functioning thyroid.

 Common Medical “Cures”: Expensive and Ineffective

-There are three common medical “cures” utilized by most doctors today:
+There are three common medical “cures” utilized by most medical professionals today:

-1. Drugs for Hypothyroidism: Under active thyroids are common and wide-spread throughout the United States.
-So common, in fact, that Synthroid (Levothyroxine), a synthetic thyroid hormone which provides TSH and T4, is the # 4 prescribed drug.
-Unfortunately, this drug is often not effective because it does not supply T3, the active thyroid hormone
+- Drugs for Hypothyroidism: Underactive thyroids are common and widespread throughout the U.S. So common, in fact, that Synthroid (Levothyroxine), a synthetic thyroid hormone which provides TSH and T4, is the fourth most-prescribed drug.
+Unfortunately, this drug is often ineffective because it does not supply T3, the active thyroid hormone.

-2. Three Drugs for Hyperthyroidism: Overactive thyroids are treated with three different kinds of medication.
-The first kind are called beta blockers such as Propranolol and Metoprolol that reduce rapid heartbeat, tremors and nervousness.
-The second kind are antithyroid drugs such as Tapazole (methimazole) or Propylthiouracil (PTU) that block production of thyroid hormones.
+- Drugs for Hyperthyroidism: Overactive thyroids are treated with three different kinds of medication.
+The first kind are called beta blockers, such as Propranolol and Metoprolol, that reduce rapid heartbeat, tremors, and nervousness.
+The second kind are antithyroid drugs, such as Tapazole (methimazole) or Propylthiouracil (PTU), that block production of thyroid hormones.
 Antithyroid drugs are known to lower white blood cell count, dropping the body’s resistance to potential infection.
-The third kind of drugs are radioactive iodine-131 which destroys cells that make up the thyroid gland and prevent thyroid hormone production.
+The third kind of drugs are radioactive iodine-131, which destroy the cells that make up the thyroid gland and prevent thyroid hormone production.

-3. Thyroidectomy: The surgical removal of the thyroid gland is often utilized in cases of hyperthyroidism (overactive thyroid), this can lead to the opposite problem: hypothyroidism (under active thyroid).
-Patients may rely on artificial thyroid hormone supplements for the rest of their lives.
+- Thyroidectomy: The surgical removal of the thyroid gland is sometimes utilized in cases of hyperthyroidism (overactive thyroid).
+Unfortunately, this can lead to the opposite problem: hypothyroidism (underactive thyroid).
+Patients may need to rely on artificial thyroid hormone supplements for the rest of their lives.

-1. Right Information: The first step on our path to wellness.
-Once we know where and how our thyroids are failing, we can begin to heal appropriately.
-This is especially important in cases where thyroid antibodies are present because this can indicate an autoimmune disease such as Hashimoto’s disease or Grave’s disease.
-Treatments should be tailored to our individual needs.
+- Accurate information is the first step on the path to wellness.
+Until it is known where and how the thyroid is failing, healing cannot begin.
+This is especially important in cases where thyroid antibodies are present because this can indicate an autoimmune disease such as Hashimoto’s disease or Graves’ disease.
+Treatments should be tailored to each individual’s unique needs.

-2. Armour thyroid: a complete bioidentical thyroid replacement hormone containing TSH, T4 and T3.
+- Armour thyroid is a complete bioidentical thyroid replacement hormone that contains TSH, T4, and T3.
 Bioidentical hormones are identical in molecular structure to the hormones humans produce naturally in their bodies.
-Synthroid and other synthetic or pharmaceutical drugs may have negative side effects.
+They are unlike Synthroid and other synthetic or pharmaceutical drugs that may have negative side effects.
 Additionally, Synthroid provides ONLY TSH and T4 hormones, and not T3.

-3. Thyroid glandular supplements: these supplements have T4 and T3 as well as other thyroid nutrients to help support the thyroid gland.
-An example is desiccated thyroid.
+- Thyroid glandular supplements, like desiccated thyroid, have T4 and T3, as well as other thyroid nutrients, to help support the thyroid gland.

-4. Iodine, Magnesium and Selenium: these 3 key ingredients are important nutritional supplements for general thyroid health.
+- Iodine, magnesium, and selenium are three important nutritional supplements for general thyroid health.

-5. Bladderwack, ashwagandha, and Indian ginseng to make sure body properly utilizes t3.
+- Bladderwrack, ashwagandha, and Indian ginseng are effective in making sure the body properly utilizes T3.

-6. Work with a clinician to measure basal metabolic temperature four days in a row after lunch to see how well these supplements are resolving the thyroid issue.
+- Working with a clinician to measure basal metabolic temperature after lunch for four consecutive days will reveal how well these supplements are resolving the thyroid issue.

-After over a year of frustrating doctors visits, Jennifer visited a health practitioner that suggested she check her basal metabolic temperature to see if her thyroid was working properly.
+After over a year of frustration, Jennifer visited a practitioner who suggested she check her basal metabolic temperature to see if her thyroid was working properly.
 She was astonished to find that her temperature was much lower than normal.
-Despite inconclusive TSH tests at her doctors office, Jennifer realized that her thyroid was under active and her body was struggling to produce T4 and T3.
-She immediately began taking dessicated thyroid supplemented and added foods that contained selenium and magnesium to her diet.
-An ELISA food allergy panel indicated a strong food allergy to dairy.
-Jennifer removed dairy products from her diet.
-Within months her body temperature returned to normal and she and Todd were pregnant.
+Despite inconclusive TSH tests at her regular healthcare provider’s office, Jennifer realized that her thyroid was underactive and her body was struggling to produce T4 and T3.
+She immediately began taking dessicated thyroid supplements and added foods containing selenium and magnesium to her diet.
+An ELISA food allergy panel indicated that Jennifer had a strong food allergy to dairy.
+She removed dairy products from her diet.
+Within months of making these changes, her body temperature returned to normal, and she and Todd were expecting a baby.